Credit: PhotoMIX Company

 2. Isolate Hard Inquiries

-Once you have your credit report in hand, you’ll need to pinpoint hard inquiries.
+Once you have your credit reports in hand, you’ll need to pinpoint hard inquiries.
 Some reports make this easy, labeling them “hard inquiries.”
 However, on some reports, they’ll say credit inquiries, requests viewed by others, or regular inquiries.

 Soft inquiries, on the other hand, should be disregarded since they don’t affect your score.
 Lenders know to exclude them, too.
 They’ll appear under terms like soft inquiries or requests not viewed by others.